godotengine/godot-docs/tutorials/3d/lights_and_shadows.rst

 In general, increasing **Shadow Normal Bias** is preferred over increasing **Shadow Bias**.
-Increasing **Shadow Normal Bias** does not cause as much peter-panning as increasing **Shadow Normal Bias**, but it can still resolve most shadow acne issues efficiently.
+Increasing **Shadow Normal Bias** does not cause as much peter-panning as increasing **Shadow Bias**, but it can still resolve most shadow acne issues efficiently.
 The downside of increasing **Shadow Normal Bias** is that it can make shadows appear thinner for certain objects.